1946: The Mistranslation That Shifted Culture: Reception

-In January 2023, Screen Dailys Nikki Baughan spoke well of 1946, calling it a fascinating documentary that has potential to reach audiences outside of the Christian faithful and LGBTQ community—however unlikely it is to change the minds of the Christian right.
+In January 2023, Screen Dailys Nikki Baughan spoke well of 1946, calling it "fascinating" and "thought-provoking" yet "unlikely to alter the beliefs of the conservative religious right."
 By that December, the film had won 23 festival awards.
-In mid-2024, while referring to one such in Tacoma, Washington, Roggio told The News Tribune that selling out screenings of 1946 was typical.
+In mid-2024, while referring to one such in Tacoma, Washington, Roggio told The News Tribune that selling out screenings of 1946 was "typical".

 Prior to its premiere, Roggio said that her documentary received significant criticism from conservative media trying to debunk its claims, sometimes without having seen the film.

+Prior to the film's release, Alan Shlemon, writing for the Protestant apologetical organisation Stand to Reason, described the film's central claim as "irrelevant", citing other instances in the Old and New Testaments where homosexuality is mentioned in a negative light, as well as stating the film contains fallacies which are "easy to spot".